Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Automata-based Conformance Checking with Tandem Repeats Reductions

 So far the cost function for reduced alignments assigns a value of $1+\additionalCostF(\tpos(\alignment,\position))$ to all synchronizations that are hide operations and 0, otherwise.
 For each complementary pair of positions of a tandem repeat, an additional cost is assigned at most once, even if both labels are aligned with a $\lhide$ operation.
 This ensures that hiding all labels of a tandem repeat with $\lhide$ operations results in the same cost as if all labels in the extended tandem repeat where hidden with the traditional cost function from Def.~\ref{def:CostFunction}.
 For implementing this idea, we rely on the complement function $\complemnt$ from Def.~\ref{def:reduction} that links each trace position to its complementary position of its tandem repeat.
 We extend this function to also apply to alignments (denoted as $\aligncomplement(\alignment,\position)$), which given a position $\position$ in alignment $\alignment$, first retrieves its trace position with function $\tpos$, second retrieves the complementary trace position with function $\complemnt$ and finally retrieves the position of the complement in the alignment with function $\alignpos$, i.e. $\aligncomplement(\alignment,\position) = \alignpos(\complemnt(\tpos(\alignment,\position)))$.
 We cover the case of two $\lhide$ operations for two complementary trace labels by only altering the cost of the element in the second copy, i.e. where the trace position is larger than the complement position ($\aligncomplement(\alignment,\position)\!<\!\tpos(\alignment,\position)$).

 If both the operation at position $\position$ and at the complementary position in the alignment $\aligncomplement(\alignment,\position)$ are $\lhide$, then the cost of the alignment position $\position$ is reduced to one.
-Now, we can introduce the cost function of a reduced alignment as follows:
+This means that the penalty cost of $\additionalCostF(\tpos(\alignment,\position))$ is assigned only to the $\lhide$ operation of the trace label in the first copy of the tandem repeat and not the label in the second copy.
+Even though we define the cost function based on standard costs, it is possible to set individual costs to activities based on domain knowledge.
+Given that we only introduce multipliers based on the number of reduced iterations of tandem repeats, the weighting of domain knowledge would be preserved.
+Next, we can introduce the cost function of a reduced alignment.